 ESTA is offering the UK’s first accredited PG Cert.
-(String Teaching) course and qualification, starting in May 2017.
+(String Teaching) course and qualification.

 Whether you’re looking to strengthen the foundations of your string teaching work, or to discover useful new strategies, or if you need a refreshing and inspiring boost to your teaching, the course is designed specially for you.

 This PG Cert.
 (String Teaching) programme is at postgraduate level and is taught mainly online.
 It’s designed to fit alongside your other teaching commitments and will enable you as a stringed instrument teacher, at whatever stage you are in your career, to take a fresh look at the way you approach your work, no matter what the context of your work is.

 Who is the ESTA PG Cert.
 (String Teaching) for?

 The ESTA PG Cert.
 (String Teaching) course is for all teachers of bowed stringed instruments and aims to:

 • Develop practical skills in teaching musical and technical material, fostering an engaging and student-appropriate approach to

 music learning and performance.